Kawanishi, Yamagata

 Kawanishi (川西町, Kawanishi-machi) is a town located in Yamagata Prefecture, Japan.
-As of 1 January 2020, the town had an estimated population of 14,967 in 5052 households, and a population density of 90 persons per km².
+As of 1 January 2020, the town had an estimated population of 14,967 in 5052 households, and a population density of 90 persons per km^{2}.
 The total area of the town is 166.46 km².

 Geography

 Kawanishi is located in the southwest of the Yonezawa Basin.
 There are two major rivers, the Mogami River and the Omonogawa River, running along the town's borders.
 The literal meaning of Kawanishi is "west of the river", which refers to its location west of the Mogami River.
 Also, there are two minor rivers, the Inukawa and the Kurokawa, running through the town.